re-bbbbbbbb/Pokebro-Showdown/README.md

-Pokebro Showdown is a web application similar to Pokémon Showdown
+Pokebro Showdown is a web application similar to Pokémon Showdown.